johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Limits

-Practical user agent implementations have limits on the number and size of cookies that they can store.
-General-use user agents SHOULD provide each of the following minimum capabilities:

-*   At least 50 cookies per domain.

-*   At least 3000 cookies total.

-User agents MAY limit the maximum number of cookies they store, and may evict any cookie at any time (whether at the request of the user or due to implementation limitations).

-Note that a limit on the maximum number of cookies also limits the total size of the stored cookies, due to the length limits which MUST be enforced in
-{{set-cookie}}.

 Servers SHOULD use as few and as small cookies as possible to avoid reaching these implementation limits and to minimize network bandwidth due to the `Cookie` header field being included in every request.